Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 A breach that is significant, substantial, or has a material adverse effect on the other party's rights or interests under this Agreement, including but not limited to: unauthorized distribution, reverse engineering, benchmarking without consent, or use in violation of export controls.

+Competing Infrastructure Service

+Any software, platform, hosted service, or product whose primary purpose is to allow third parties to design, run, or manage their own machine learning, quantitative research, or trading workflows, including experiment orchestration, feature/target management, model training, evaluation, and related infrastructure.

+Commercial Use

+Any use of the Software by or for the benefit of a business, organization, or other legal entity, including: (a) internal use in any environment (development, testing, staging, or production), including but not limited to: operational tools, dashboards, research pipelines, proofs of concept, evaluations, pilot projects, or experimental use; (b) use that directly or indirectly supports revenue-generating activities, products, or services, including but not limited to: trading, investment analysis, financial decision-making, client services, or any for-profit activity; or (c) use by employees, contractors, interns, or Affiliates in the scope of their work for such entity, regardless of whether such use directly generates revenue or is labeled as "non-revenue," "experimental," or "research-only."

 2. Grant of Rights

 Upon receipt of payment and subject to compliance with this Agreement, Licensor grants Licensee a non-exclusive, non-transferable, non-sublicensable, revocable license to: